geratheon/vim-translate/README.md

 ## Configuration

 The default languages for this plugin are set to **English** and **German**, since I always now the english word but never the german one.
 If you want to set your own, you can set them in your `.vimrc`.
-Please keep in mind, it needs to be present at [dict.cc](https://dict.cc/), since it's the dictionary of my choice.

 ```vimscript
 let g:translate_src = "en"
 let g:translate_dst = "de"
 ```

+The translation website of my choice is [dict.cc](https://www.dict.cc/).
+Theoretically spoken, this plugin can support every dictionary in the world, but right now, only one backend is implemented.
+You can, however, write your own.
+See `:help translate-backends`.

 ## Dependencies